-Accreditation standards Used to assess whether a program of study, and the education provider that provides the program provide people who complete the program with the knowledge, skills and other professional attributes needed to safely and competently practise as a medical radiation practitioner in Australia.
+Accreditation standards Used to assess whether a program of study, and the education provider that provides the program provide people who complete the program with the knowledge, skills and other professional attributes needed to safely and competently practise as a Chinese medicine practitioner in Australia.
+Acupuncturist A person registered by the Chinese Medicine Board of Australia in the acupuncturist division of Chinese medicine practitioner registration.
+Acupuncturists provide the full range of acupuncture-related intervention methods (such as acupuncture, moxibustion, cupping, tuina, ear acupuncture and plum-blossom needle) to members of the public who consult them for such a service.
+This includes the differential diagnosis of the patient's/client's condition and the design and implementation of treatment specific to the patient's/client's condition.
 Assessment benchmarking A structured, collaborative, learning process for comparing practices, processes or performance outcomes.
 Its purpose is to identify comparative strengths and weaknesses, as a basis for developing improvements in academic quality.
 Benchmarking can also be defined as a quality process used to evaluate performance by comparing institutional practices to sector good practice.
 Assessment matrix A technical component of assessment; it is a document that demonstrates the link between learning outcomes and assessment tasks.
-Note: the terms assessment blueprint or summary and assessment sampling framework are also in use by education providers.
-Assessment moderation Quality assurance, control processes and activities such as peer review that aim to assure: consistency or comparability, appropriateness, and fairness of assessment judgments; and the validity and reliability of assessment tasks, criteria and standards.
+Note, the terms assessment blueprint or summary and assessment sampling framework are also in use by education providers.
+Assessment moderation Quality assurance, control processes and activities such as peer review that aim to assure: consistency or comparability; appropriateness; and fairness of assessment judgments; and the validity and reliability of assessment tasks, criteria and standards.
 Moderation of assessment processes establishes comparability of standards of student performance across, for example, different assessors, locations, units/subjects, education providers and/or programs of study.
-Assessment team An expert team, assembled by the Accreditation Committee, whose primary function is the analysis and evaluation of the medical radiation practice program against the accreditation standards.
+Assessment team An expert team, assembled by the Accreditation Committee, whose primary function is the analysis and evaluation of the Chinese medicine program against the accreditation standards.
 Assessment validation Validation is a quality review process that confirms the assessment system can produce outcomes that consistently confirm a student holds the necessary knowledge and skills described in the learning outcomes.
-Cultural competence A set of congruent behaviours, attitudes, and policies that come together in a system, agency, or amongst professionals and enables that system, agency, or those professionals to work effectively in cross-cultural situations.
-The word culture is used because it implies the integrated pattern of human behaviour that includes thoughts, communications, actions, customs, beliefs, values, and institutions of a racial, ethnic, religious, or social group.
-The word competence is used because it implies having the capacity to function effectively.
-A culturally competent system of care acknowledges and incorporates - at all levels - the importance of culture, the assessment of cross-cultural relations, vigilance towards the dynamics that result from cultural differences, the expansion of cultural knowledge, and the adaptation of services to meet culturally unique needs.
+Chinese herbal dispenser A person registered by the Chinese Medicine Board of Australia in the Chinese herbal dispenser division of Chinese medicine practitioner registration.
+Chinese herbal dispensers operate in dispensary clinics or shops and dispense herbal medicines according to prescriptions from Chinese herbal medicine practitioners.